 The Council operates and maintains a register of all complaints and reported or discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
-The Unauthorised Incident Register (UIR) includes events where the company concerned has itself notified the Council.
+The Incident Register includes events where the company concerned has itself notified the Council.
 The register contains details of any investigation and corrective action taken.
 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2012-2013 monitoring period, there were no incidents recorded by the Council associated with any of the Company's DWI consents.
+There were no incidents recorded by the Council associated with any of the Company's DWI consents during the 2013-2014 monitoring period.